 While defining an emerging drug problem is extremely subjective, a drug may be potentially emerging as a problem in a certain area of the state if indicators of use, treatment, and/or law enforcement are increasing in that area or are relatively high or increasing in surrounding areas.
 Indicators of methamphetamine use and related health consequences have remained relatively stable or decreased in the past few years.
-For example, lifetime methamphetamine use among Maryland high school seniors has remained at 5% since 2001, down from the recent peak of 9% in 1996 (Maryland State Department of Education, 1997-2003).
+For example, lifetime methamphetamine use among Maryland high school seniors has remained at or below 5% since 2001, down from the recent peak of 9% in 1996 (Maryland State Department of Education, 1997-2005).
 The number of methamphetamine-related emergency department mentions in the Washington, D.C., and Baltimore MSAs combined decreased from 68 in 2000 to 39 in 2002 (Substance Abuse and Mental Health Services Administration, 2003).
-And the number of methamphetamine labs seized has not increased in Maryland.
-Law enforcement reports to the National Clandestine Laboratory Database indicate that there were 0 labs reported in 2000, 2 labs reported in 2001, 1 in 2002, 2 in 2003, and 1 in 2004 (Drug Enforcement Administration, 2005a).

-Methamphetamine is present in areas surrounding Maryland, particularly in Washington, D.C., within the homosexual community and club scene, (Washington/Baltimore High Intensity Drug Trafficking Area, 2004) and the Shenandoah Valley of Virginia (Boorstein, August 22, 2004; Washington/Baltimore High Intensity Drug Trafficking Area, 2004).
+Methamphetamine is present in areas surrounding Maryland, particularly in Washington, D.C., within the homosexual community and club scene, (Washington/Baltimore High Intensity Drug Trafficking Area, 2006) and the Shenandoah Valley of Virginia (Boorstein, August 22, 2004; Washington/Baltimore High Intensity Drug Trafficking Area, 2004).
 In addition, the number of methamphetamine labs seized in surrounding states has been increasing.
-For example, one methamphetamine lab was seized in Virginia in 2000, compared to 61 in 2004 (Drug Enforcement Administration, 2005c).
-The number of labs seized between 2000 and 2004 increased in West Virginia from 3 to 84 (Drug Enforcement Administration,
+For example, five methamphetamine labs were seized in Virginia in 2001, compared to 75 in 2004, and 52 in 2005 (Drug Enforcement Administration, 2006b).
+The number of labs seized between 2001 and 2005 increased in West Virginia from 17 to 213 (Drug Enforcement Administration, 2006c) and between 2001 and 2004 in Pennsylvania from 18 to 106 (Drug Enforcement Administration, 2006a).
+There is also anecdotal evidence that Hispanic criminal groups may expand their distribution networks from Virginia to Maryland (Washington/Baltimore High Intensity Drug Trafficking Area, 2004).